 Avis Curbside Delivery

-With the Avis Curbside Delivery program, Avis will pick you up from the car return location and drop you off at the airport terminal, allowing you to bypass the shuttle bus.
+The Avis Curbside Delivery program is available to Preferred, Preferred Plus and Premium Customers.
+Avis will pick you up from the car return location and drop you off at the airport terminal, allowing you to bypass the shuttle bus.
 But is avoiding the shuttle bus worth the extra cost?

 Curbside delivery is an optional add-on available at 35 airports so far.
 With the Avis app, you can pre-schedule a ride directly to the airport terminal upon returning your rental car.
 This service is available to any renter willing to pay for and schedule the service at a participating location.

 There are two ways to book this this service: via the app or by text message.
 After booking, just drive to the Avis return aisle and an Avis staff member will take you and your possessions to the airport terminal’s departure area.

 The value proposition is that it’s a time saver.
 You still need to return the car to the Avis location, but you can eliminate the shuttle bus (and waiting for the shuttle bus), so you will shave off valuable minutes.
 The service can also be handy if you or someone in your party has mobility issues.

 Curbside delivery is also convenient if you’re traveling with children or have a lot of luggage or golf clubs.
 It saves the hassle of dragging all of your stuff out of the car, into the shuttle bus, and back off again.
 So if you’re not traveling light, this might be a great option.

 This service isn’t exactly new.
 About six months ago, we received a special offer to pay $25 at Nashville International Airport for a service called Curbside Drop Off instead of Curbside Delivery.
 Since the rental car facility is adjacent to the terminal, we thought the $25 fee was more than a bit excessive.